 So, is this all Tesla is doing in AI?
 Obviously not.
 There are lots of additional angles in which Tesla is pushing the current state of the art:

-- multi-taks learning "HydraNet" training more than 50 models generating more than 1000 distinct predictions
+- Multi-task learning "HydraNet" training more than 50 models generating more than 1000 distinct predictions

-- development of customer AI hardware: Full Self Driving Computer for inference in each car and "secret" DOJO training infrastructure
+- Development of customer AI hardware: Full Self Driving Computers for inference in each car and "secret" DOJO training infrastructure

 What can we all learn from it?